Published in Care Home Professional magazine

-Implementing an electronic evidence-based care system can be a daunting prospect for many care homes.
+Implementing a digital evidence-based care system can be a daunting prospect for many care homes.
 So, we asked Kim Harris, Head of Operations at Person Centred Software for her advice on the best approach for moving from paper-based administration to a digital system.

 Having helped over 1,300 care homes make the transition to the company’s Mobile Care Monitoring system, Kim says there should no longer be any fear about moving away from paper records, and that the best results are achieved with small steps that gets everyone involved from the outset.